gigaherz/JsonThings/documentation/formats/CreativeModeTabs.md

 Required.

+Must be a resource location string like `"string"`, or `"minecraft:stick"`, or a json object (`{}`) containing a stack definition.

+## "items"

+Defines the contents of the tab.
+Additional json items can add themselves to a tab via their own json files.

+Required.

+Must be a list of item stacks.
+Each entry must be either resource location strings like `"string"`, or `"minecraft:stick"`, or a json object (`{}`) containing a stack definition.

+## "before"

+Lists creative mode tabs that must be placed to the right of this tab.

+Required.

+Must be a list of resource location strings like `"string"`, or `"minecraft:stick"`.
+Like on model jsons and other vanilla files, if the namespace (the part before the colon) is missing "minecraft" is implied.

+## "after"

+Lists creative mode tabs that must be placed to the left of this tab.

+Required.

-Must be a resource location string like `"string"`, or `"minecraft:stick"`.
+Must be a list of resource location strings like `"string"`, or `"minecraft:stick"`.
 Like on model jsons and other vanilla files, if the namespace (the part before the colon) is missing "minecraft" is implied.